 Email: slavomir [dot] horakpost [dot] cz

-Slavomír Horák is Research Fellow at the Department of Russian and East European Studies of the Institute of International Studies, Faculty of Social Sciences, Charles University in Prague.
+Slavomír Horák is an Associate Professor of Political and Cultural Geography at the Department of Russian and East European Studies, Institute of International Studies, Faculty of Social Sciences, Charles University in Prague.
 His research covers political, social and economic issues in Central Asia.
 He is the author of several books on Central Asian and Afghan internal development as well as numerous articles published in Czech, Russian and English scholarly journals.
 He particularly focuses on Turkmenistan's domestic issues, especially informal politics and state- and nation-building.
-He co-authored Turkmenistan under Berdimuhammedow (together with Jan Šír), published by the Central Asian-Caucasus Institute, School of Advanced and International Studies, John Hopkins University, Washington, 2009.
 Slavomir Horak is willing to provide his services for a negotiable fee.
-He is a native Czech speaker, and has highly advanced knowledge in Russian and advanced knowledge in English.
-He has intermediate knowledge in Persia/Tajik and Spanish and is able to comprehend reading in Turkmen, Azeri, Ukrainian, Serbian, Croatian and Bosnian.
+He is a native Czech speaker and has highly advanced knowledge in Russian and advanced knowledge in English.
+He has intermediate knowledge in Persia/Tajik, Georgian and Spanish and can comprehend reading in Turkmen, Azeri, French or Ukrainian.

 Dr. Rano Turaeva-Hoehne